fnproject/fdk-java/examples/README.md

 This function parses the query parameters of a GET request (through the `InputEvent` passed into the function) to generate a QR code.
-It demonstrates the `InputEvent` and `OutputEvent` interfaces which provide low level access to data entering the fn Java FDK.
+It demonstrates the `InputEvent` and `OutputEvent` interfaces which provide low level access to data entering the `fn` Java FDK.

+## 4. Asynchronous thumbnails generation

+This example showcases the Cloud Threads asynchronous execution API, by creating a workflow that takes an image and asynchronously generates three thumbnails for it, then uploads them to an object storage.